4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 news_df['title_wo_punct_split']=news_df['title_wo_punct'].apply(lambda x: tokenize(x.lower())) #--->The new column has created a list, by splitting all the non-word characters.
 ```

-6. Word Lemmatization/ Stemming: It is the process of reducing the inflectional forms of each word into a common base or root.
+**6. Word Lemmatization/ Stemming.** It is the process of reducing the inflectional forms of each word into a common base or root.
 The main purpose is to reduce variations of the same word, thereby reducing the corpus of words we include in the model.
 The difference between stemming and lemmatizing is that, stemming chops off the end of the word without taking into consideration the context of the word.
 Whereas, Lemmatizing considers the context of the word and shortens the word into its root form based on the dictionary definition.
 Stemming is a faster process compared to Lemmantizing.
 Hence, it a trade-off between speed and accuracy.
 For example, if the message contains some error word like “frei” which might be misspelled for “free”.
 Stemmer will stem or reduce that error word to its root word i.e. “fre”.
 As a result, “fre” is the root word for both “free” and “frei”.

 ```py
 print(ps.stem('believe'))